HariSekhon/Knowledge-Base/sql.md

 - `HAVING` - like `WHERE` but filters late in the query execution, evaluated after `GROUP BY` since `WHERE` filter cannot operate on values calculated by aggregate functions since they have no yet been calculated when `WHERE` is filtering rows
+  - `WHERE` happens before the `GROUP BY`, so there is no way for `WHERE` clause to know what the value of the aggregate function is
   - eg. restricting the results to only rows where the `MAX(field)` is greater than `N`, you cannot `WHERE` on the `MAX()` because it doesn't exist at the time the WHERE is evaluated
   - eg. `SELECT MAX(age) max_age FROM my_table WHERE job = "Engineer" HAVING max_age > 40` - find only engineers over 40